-Given ongoing declines in Interior Fraser River Steelhead escapement and the designation of the Thompson and Chilcotin River Steelhead as Endangered by COSEWIC, DFO is implementing a rolling window closure throughout Southern BC to help protect Interior Fraser River Steelhead in 2019.
+Given ongoing declines in Interior Fraser River Steelhead escapement and the designation of the Thompson and Chilcotin River Steelhead as Endangered by COSEWIC, DFO will again implement a rolling window closure throughout Southern BC to help protect Interior Fraser River Steelhead in 2020.
 Areas and dates for the window closure are identified in Appendix 9.